British gay conservative Andrew Sullivan has questioned Donald Trump’s sanity and tied the current president to the fall of Western civilization

 Role-playing games aren’t just about slaying dragons and finding treasure; one researcher is using RPGs to help people with autism and disabilities

 In Ukraine, trans people have to be sterilized before applying to change their gender legally — but that may be beginning to change!

 An LGBTQ health professional says that violence and discrimination create more mental health issues for queer people.

 A small study just found that mushrooms can possibly lessen depression.
 What does that mean for ketamine, MDMA (ecstasy) and LSD?

 Openly gay actor Wentworth Miller discussed his battles with depression after a popular humor website made fun of his previous weight gain.

 While most hospitals care for and help patients greatly, unfortunately not every mental hospital is so lucky — here’s one of the bad ones

-Many people turn to the Internet and other self-help outlets such as podcasts, books, and support groups to fill the void.
-The Internet is full of therapeutic guides that are designed to help people make sense of their thoughts and change their behavior in certain aspects of their life.
+Many people turn to the web and other self-help outlets (podcasts, books, support groups) to fill the void.
+The internet is full of guides designed to help people make sense of their thoughts and change behavior in certain aspects of their life.

-Below, you’ll find a range of thoughtful stories about how therapy is helping and changing the LGBTQ community.
-Indeed, therapy can take on many different forms.
+On Hornet you’ll find a range of thoughtful stories about LGBT mental health, therapy and helping and changing the LGBTQ community.
 If you’re thinking about reaching out to other like-minded individuals or a mental health professional, you can use some of these articles to find the help you’re looking for.